subalterngames/talmudifier-rs/doc/how.md

 The Talmud's typesetting dates back to the invention of the printing press.
 Printmaking was easy but paper was expensive so people crammed several texts onto a single page.
 The standard "Talmud page layout" is actually the Talmud as printed in the Vilna Shas, and other page layouts are possible.

 There are rules defining how to typeset a Talmud page.
-The Vilna Shas predates the rigorous use of algorithms, so some pages follow the rules less strictly than others.
+The Vilna Shas predates the formalization of iterative algorithms, so some pages follow the rules less strictly than others.
 Talmudifier strictly follows the following rules:

 1. There are always three columns of text
 2. Whenever possible, the page starts with four lines of text in the left and right columns followed by a "gap" row to give the center column some breating space: